steleman/llvm-21.1.1/README.md

 LLVM 21.1.1 on Fedora 41
 ========================

 This is my fork of LLVM 21.1.1 from [https://llvm.org/](https://llvm.org/) on Fedora 41.
-It builds with Fedora's GCC 14.3.1.
+It builds with Fedora's GCC 14.3.1 and Python 3.13.
+You will need to install some dependencies: z3, libxml2, ocaml.

 The `main` branch is the canonical release from LLVM upstream, unmodified.
 The branch `llvm-21.1.1-fc41` is the Fedora 41 branch containing my changes.